17 Top-Rated Attractions & Places to Visit in Corsica

 A highlight of the Bouches de Bonifacio is the Lavezzi Islands marine reserve, a top snorkeling and scuba diving destination in Corsica.
 Beneath the translucent turquoise waters, a magical underwater world awaits deep-sea divers.
 Sightings include colorful and exotic fish such as the rainbow wrasse and the silver bream.

-Many companies organize snorkeling and scuba diving expeditions; advanced booked is recommended.
+Many companies organize snorkeling and scuba diving expeditions; advanced booking is recommended.
 Boat tours and dinner cruises (departing from Bonifacio or Porte Vecchio) are available for those who prefer to simply relax and enjoy the scenery.

 Belgodère